Obtaining a Driving Licence in Germany

 Please note: As someone with a “Duldung” or Temporary Stay Permit (“Aufenthaltsgestattung”), you can also apply for and obtain a driving licence.

-The driving licence can cost over €1000 if you add up all the costs.
-The price depends on the number of driving lessons you have to take.
-The costs of theory lessons and the driving lessons comprise the most significant slice of the sum.
+The costs of theory lessons and driving lessons comprise the most significant slice of the sum.
 Whether you have to take theory lessons depends on various things.
 Some driving lessons are mandatory for beginners (e.g. highway, night or overland trips).

 It will be up to your instructor to decide how many lessons you need.
 You can’t register for the driving test until your instructor is convinced that you can drive safely.
 Each driving school has different prices for driving lessons.
 Compared to the cost of driving lessons, the fees for the actual theory and driving tests are not significant.
 As an example, you can see the prices of obtaining a driving exam in Bavaria and Baden-Württemberg on www.tuev-sued.de.
+The theoretical test costs approx. €25.
+The practical test costs approx. €120.

 Please note: If you are unemployed and think you can increase your chances in the job market by obtaining a driving licence, ask the Jobcentre to take over the occurring costs.
 Talk to the staff member responsible for you and explain your plans.